 - Slip, slop, slap and slide – wear sunglasses when training and racing, even when it’s cloudy

 - Look at high performance sunglasses that block out 100% of UVA/B and blue light from the sun’s harmful rays

 - Try on different pairs of sunglasses and ensure they have a lightweight frame with non-slip earsocks and nosepads for increased comfort

 - Get into your nearest OPSM store where you can have an optometrist fit the perfect pair of glasses according to your face shape, activity and budget

+- Have fun!
 Grant Fisher is OPSM National Eyecare Director and holds a Bachelor of Optometry.

 The former Olympian is staying active as ever.Read more